 The analysis of the HVAC systems was done in several stages.
 Initially, Exploratory Data Analysis (EDA) was implemented to identify the available data and determine its quality.
 When the EDA was performed, some crew behavior, such as changing setpoints of the chillers, was noted.
-This resulted in the increase of power consumption.
+This resulted in an increase of power consumption.
 Moreover, throughout the analysis, problems were found with the system design, like low delta T syndrome.

 After the EDA was complete, the second stage of the analysis was performed.
-The second stage focused on the work process, efficiency, and potential improvement of the HVAC system of interest.
+The second stage focused on the work process, efficiency, and potential improvement of the HVAC system.
 To increase the efficiency and the effectiveness of the analysis, Proekspert executed interactive visualizations that offered new viewpoints for the existing designed system, which for the first time made visible how the system actually lives and breathes on operational conditions.

 Proekspert worked on a pilot on two RoPax class ferries.
 Using R&M’s domain knowledge and Proekspert’s technical experience, a solution was devised that gathers data remotely from the vessels, uses trained models to simulate different control decisions, and sends the optimal decision to a local PLC which communicates the command to a device.